openmhealth/shimmer/README.md

 ### Preparing to use Microsoft HealthVault

 The Microsoft HealthVault shim has dependencies which can't be automatically downloaded from public servers, at least not yet.
-To integrate with HealthVault,
+To add HealthVault support to the shim server,

 1. Download the HealthVault Java Library version [R1.6.0](https://healthvaultjavalib.codeplex.com/releases/view/125355) archive.
 1. Extract the archive.